RightCake1/WGS/02_Genome_Assembly.md

 # SPAdes Genome Assembly Guide

 ## Introduction
-SPAdes (St. Petersburg genome assembler) is a versatile toolkit for genome assembly, particularly effective for bacterial genomes.
-This guide covers basic usage and common scenarios.
+In this guide, I'll walk you through using SPAdes (St. Petersburg genome assembler) for genome assembly.
+SPAdes is a fantastic toolkit, especially for assembling bacterial genomes.

 ## Installation